Graffiti in Iran: Black Hand

+GhalamDAR

-GhalamDAR - GhalamDAR started his career at fifteen, and from 2011 to 2014 he teamed up with the Elf Crew, one of the first graffiti groups to emerge in Iran.
+GhalamDAR started his career at fifteen, and from 2011 to 2014 he teamed up with the Elf Crew, one of the first graffiti groups to emerge in Iran.
 He has a distinctive style that sets him apart from the rest of his fellow street art practitioners.
 Rather than being influenced by the mainstream graffiti styles coming in from the West, he takes inspiration from traditional Iranian art forms such as calligraphy (khattati or khoshnevesi) and miniature painting (negargari).
 GhalamDAR’s art exemplifies a new direction in Iranian street art, positioning street art within the context of Iranian art history.

 The recent urban beautification projects initiated by the Iranian government that sanction some street artists and their works have helped artists like GhalamDAR to feel less threatened by the illegal nature of their practices.
 Finding locations around the city has become easier and people’s responses to street art are less negative than before.
 He told AMC: "Sometimes we talk to the residents in a particular area to ask them if we can paint there.
 I show them my ID and tell them that I’m a university art student.
 I remember once in a while they would come out to see what I was painting, but after a while they stopped being suspicious of our work and didn’t mind us."

+Mehdi Ghadyanloo

-Mehdi Ghadyanloo - Tehran-based artist and designer Mehdi Ghadyanloo began decorating his native city’s high-rises and office buildings about eight years ago, with monumental surrealist and hyper-realist murals produced by himself and his company, Blue Sky Painters.
+Tehran-based artist and designer Mehdi Ghadyanloo began decorating his native city’s high-rises and office buildings about eight years ago, with monumental surrealist and hyper-realist murals produced by himself and his company, Blue Sky Painters.
 Ghadyanloo’s graffiti blurs the lines between architecture, art and the urban environment, as well as between reality and fiction.
 Ghadyanloo currently teaches a course on mural art at Soodeh University in Tehran.
 His art is sanctioned and supported by Tehran’s municipal government, as he told Young Persian Artists: "...most of my large-scale work is financed by the municipality.
 Some 8 years ago, the municipality set up a committee to help promote mural art in Tehran.
 The city is an architectural mishmash with buildings often having only one facade and the other three just left blank and grey.
 This doesn’t make for a beautiful city but it is a great environment for mural work.
 I think the municipality really felt the need to bring some cohesion or at least colour to the often confused and smog-smeared architectural face of the city."